qwertystop/dominions5.analyst/README.md

-# dominions5.turnstructure
+# dominions5.analyst
-Self-documenting parser for Dominions 5 .trn and .2h files
+Project to analyze and provide statistics on Dominions 5 games.
+WIP.